geoscript/geoscript-js/doc/api/io/json.rst

 .. function:: read

     :arg wkt: ``String`` The GeoJSON representation of a geometry or feature.
-    :returns: :class:`geom.Geometry` || :class:`feature.Feature`
+    :returns: :class:`Object` The deserialized version of the input string (one of :class:`geom.Geometry`, :class:`geom.GeometryCollection`,
+        :class:`feature.Feature`, or :class:`feature.FeatureCollection`).

-    Create a geometry or feature from a JSON string.
+    Create a geometry, a feature, or a collection of either from a JSON string.

     Example of deserializing a geometry: